MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Observation duration
 ^^^^^^^^^^^^^^^^^^^^

-Each OBSFIT observation is assigned a start time (ts) and a duration (dt).
+Each OBSFIT observation is assigned a start time and a duration.
-Currently, all samples inherit the time and duration from the corresponding observation.
-Observations with a positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0;
-if no duration is provided duration=0 is assumed.
-The end time is te=ts+dt.
-At each time step during the model run, the model is sampled for each sample with ts after the beginning of the time step of te before the end of the time step.
+Observations with a specified positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0 (if no duration is provided, duration=0 is assumed).
+During each model time step which falls within the observation specified window, the model is sampled at each specified sample location.
+In other words, all samples inherit the time and duration from the corresponding observation.
+If observation time does not align exactly with model time steps, samples are taken from model data at the beginning of the time step in which the observation time falls.
 Sampled values are saved in tiled files.
-If dt>0, accumulated values are saved in the tiled files and the average is calculated at the end of the model run.
+For positive specified duration, accumulated values are saved in the tiled files and the average is calculated at the end of the model run.

 Interpolation